 Internet Explorer 11, Microsoft Edge, Chrome, Safari and Firefox will continue to be supported after September 9.

 Also, newer TLS versions such as 1.2 will continue to be supporter after September 9.

 What does this mean for my company?

-You and your team can access the Culture Amp platform using Internet Explorer 10 and TLS versions 1.0 and 1.1 until September 9, 2019.
 From September 9, you will no longer be able to access the Culture Amp platform using Internet Explorer 10 or these older TLS versions; you and your employees must be on a supported browser to continue using Culture Amp.

 Why are we dropping support for Internet Explorer 10 and Transport Layer Security Protocol (TLS) versions 1.0 and 1.1?

 These changes help provide customers like you with an enhanced security experience.

 Microsoft, the company behind Internet Explorer 10, stopped developing security updates for Internet Explorer 10 in January 2016.

 TLS versions 1.0 and 1.1 are dated versions of the Transport Layer Security Protocol.
 TLS 1.0 was published in 1999 and TLS 1.1 was published in 2006.
 Though these versions receive security updates, newer versions of TLS are universally recognized to be more secure.

 Where can I see which internet browsers are supported?